FAQs on the Admissions Process

 Q. How many applicants does the department accept each year?

 A. The number of incoming graduate students varies from year to year.
-In 2012/2013, the department received 149 applications and accepted twelve students into the graduate program,
+For 2015/2016, the department received 138 applications and accepted fourteen students into the graduate program.

 Q. Of entering students, how many received financial aid?

-A. For 2012/2013, all students admitted to the Ph.D. program received a financial aid package
+A. All students admitted to the Ph.D. program receive a financial aid package.

 Q. How long do I have to let you know whether I am accepting an offer of admission?